Metro Detroit Wedding Planning Guide: FAQ for Couples

 How long does wedding planning actually take?

 The average Metro Detroit couple spends about 15 months planning their wedding, but don’t panic if you’re working with less time.
-We recommend focusing on booking your venue first, then prioritizing the vendors that get booked up quickly, like your wedding photographer, videographer, and DJ.
+We recommend booking your venue first, then prioritizing vendors who book up quickly, such as your wedding photographer, videographer, and DJ.

 Pro tip: When you bundle services with a company like Mike Staff Productions, you can book your photographer, videographer, and DJ with one phone call, saving you significant planning time.